High Quality Motion Planning for Robots (and Other Creatures)

 In the beginning of the workshop, we will present you with relevant background material in a series of lectures:

 - Programming abilities: The students are expected to program in C++.
-Familiarity with the language is preferred but not required.
+Familiarity with the language is an advantage but not required.

 - Teamwork: The project is intended to involve a significant amount of teamwork.
-The recommended team size is three.
+Based on our experience over the years, the recommended team size is six students, where three students will be working on the simulation and the rest on the physical robots.

 - Course staff: Except for doing the project for you, we are here to help you with any question.
 Please do not hesitate to contact the course's team.